Reveille (dog): Daily life

 Reveille is considered a cadet general and the highest-ranking member in the Corps of Cadets.
 To designate her rank, Reveille wears five diamonds on her maroon-and-white blanket.
 Freshmen cadets are required to address her as "Miss Rev, ma'am."
 Reveille is the only canine on campus, other than service animals, that is permitted to enter any campus building.
 It is a widely held tradition that if Reveille decides to sleep on a cadet's bed, that cadet is required to sleep on the floor.
 However, in reality, she is constantly under the care of her handler and is not permitted to freely roam the dormitory or campus.
 This tradition likely applied only to the first Reveille.
 By tradition, if she barks in class, that session is cancelled.
-Reveille has her own cell phone, operated by the mascot corporal, and her own student identification card.
+Reveille has her own cell phone and golf cart, Rev Force One, both operated by the mascot corporal, and her own student identification card.

 Cemetery

 Texas A&M maintains a cemetery on campus where all of the past Reveilles are buried.
 Reveilles I through IV were buried side by side in a small cemetery in front of Kyle Field with their noses and paws pointed so that they could look through the north tunnel and see the stadium scoreboard.
 This way, "they can always watch the Aggies outscore their opponent on the field."

 In 1997, the university decided to expand Kyle Field and build the Bernard C. Richardson Zone at the north end of the stadium.
 This necessitated the removal of the cemetery.
 After meeting with representatives of the Traditions Council, Student Senate, and E-2, the athletic department decided to create a temporary cemetery across the street in Cain Park.
 Upon completion of the stadium addition in 1999, the graves were relocated to a permanent cemetery at the new, tree-lined Richardson Zone Plaza.
 Since the recent additions blocked the gravesites' view of Kyle Field, a miniature scoreboard was constructed on the outside of the stadium so that the deceased mascots can still watch the Aggies play.